rhaslund/Mac-Lessons-Learned/README.md

 - Unable to "browse" the file system like in Windows File Explorer: Finder > Preferences > Sidebar > Put checkbox next to local computers name.
 Potentially add to finder favorites.
 - Finder folders not sorting at the top: Finder > Preferences > Advanced > Keep folders on top > In windows when sorting by name
+- CMD-TAB only shows apps, not windows of individual apps.
+Making it difficult to switch from one Google Chrome window to another.
+Use free ALT+TAB app: https://alt-tab-macos.netlify.app/

 Unsolved problems: